Living in San Antonio, the stars in the night sky are usually quite visible, but there are times when you wonder where you can see them even better.

 Location: About 120 miles northwest of San Antonio (approximately 193 km)

-Features: Designated as an International Dark Sky Park, it has optimal conditions for stargazing.
-You can enjoy astronomy along with camping.
+Features: Designated as an International Dark Sky Park, it offers optimal conditions for stargazing.
+You can enjoy camping along with celestial observations.

 Equipment preparation: Bring a telescope, binoculars, a blanket, and warm clothing (as temperatures drop at night).

-App usage: Using stargazing apps like Star Walk or Stellarium can make it more fun.
+App usage: Using stargazing apps like Star Walk or Stellarium can make it even more fun.

 Weather check: Before stargazing, check if the weather is clear of clouds or fog.